John Deffett Francis: Career in London

 In the 1840s Francis traveled to London to develop his career as a portrait painter.
 While in London he befriended the artist and caricaturist Joseph Kenny Meadows and the writer Charles Dickens whom he accompanied on expeditions to the slums, to help discover material for Dickens' books.
-While in London, Francis also met John Ruskin and William Thackery.
+While in London, Francis also met John Ruskin and William Thackeray.
 In 1857, he became a founding member of the Savage Club, a literary gentleman's society, attending the society's first meeting in Drury Lane with William Brough, Leicester Silk Buckingham and William Bernhardt Tegetmeier among others.
 It is also possible that Francis was responsible for the name of the Society since 'it was he who presented the Club with the tomahawks, assegais and other savage weapons that decorated the walls of the Club.'

 Portrait painting and engraving

 Francis was most successful as a figure and portrait painter.
 During his artistic career he completed a number of portraits of well known societal and political figures including Queen Victoria and Sir Robert Peel.
 Deffett's watercolour portrait of Queen Victoria (pictured on the right), displays the monarch with her dog, Dash, bounding by her side.
 The young monarch stands in a garden, elegantly attired in a bonnet and shawl.
 The painting was executed in 1837, the year that Queen Victoria assumed the throne, which may account for her youthful appearance.
 The painting was engraved and printed by Frederick Christian Lewis in 1838, a year after its original completion, and is still held in the Royal Collection.
 Prints made after John Deffett Francis' figurative portrait paintings include: Madlle.
 Cerito: A Dancer (1858); Emma Romer, lithograph (n.d.); Fanny Cerito (1846); W.C.
 Macready (n.d.); Major General Sir William Nott, (1845); Captain Bowen Davies (1844) and Robert Peel (1841), and form part of the bequest made to the British Museum.